Healthy Homes Assessment Iona

 What We Do

-As building inspectors, we deal with all the issues involved in expert house examinations.
-We’re here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects of expert house Inspections.
+We are there to ensure that you make the correct decision when purchasing your next property.

-We are specialised in a range of solutions to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling in addition to other solutions.
+We specialise in a range of services to ensure that you are completely informed of the condition of any property that you might be looking to purchase or sell as well as additional solutions.

-We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues that may be found.
-Thanks to our detailed report, it is not surprising that we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to your inspection of your home and the latest in technology for software which includes digital photos in your reports, you are able to actually see any issues discovered.
+Through our detailed report, it is no wonder we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports